SamambaMan/imageprocessing/Readme.md

 The service implementation allows the user to call the HTTP interfacing and, in the same request, send the image for processing as multipart.
 As this makes my life easier (and maybe the user's too), I have designed this way.
 Changing this to point to a location in the disk is also fairly simple in this API design.
 An usage example is also included in this repository.

+For convenience the processed files are available in the server instance in a static file folder [instructions below](#static-file-server).

 ```You can assume that there will be only 1 request at the same time although more request may come in while the processing is still running.```